Managing Other Costs

 Standardized Tests and Preparation

-During their Commonwealth career, on average, students take five Advanced Placement exams, three SAT Subject Tests, and either the SAT or ACT twice.
-The full costs per test are $97 (AP exam) and $55 (SAT) or $66–$91 (ACT).
+During their Commonwealth career, on average, students take five Advanced Placement exams ($97 per test), three SAT Subject Tests ($26 for the first test and $22 for each additional test), and either the SAT or ACT twice ($55 and $66–$91 per test respectively).
 The cost of AP exams is reduced for students with financial aid grants, and some students may qualify for SAT or ACT fee waivers.
-Depending on their financial aid level, families pay between $0 and $71 per AP exam.
+Depending on their financial aid level, families pay between $0 and $73 per AP exam.

 Commonwealth also offers in-house PSAT and SAT preparation.
 The full costs per student are $150 and $550, respectively.
 Depending on their financial aid level, families pay between $0 and $100 for PSAT prep and $0 and $275 for SAT prep.